Dr. Seyed M. Aghili, Department Head

 Bachelor of Science in Engineering

-The Department of Electrical Engineering and Computer Science offers a Bachelor of Science degree in engineering with a concentration in electrical engineering.
+The Department of Electrical Engineering and Computer Science offers a Bachelor of Science in Engineering with concentrations in computer engineering and electrical engineering.

 - To prepare graduates to practice engineering and to be successful in solving the engineering problems encountered in industry, government, or private practice;

 - To provide graduates with the motivation and skills to advance into positions of increased responsibility and to pursue continuing education or graduate studies; and

 - To produce graduates who are not only ethical and professional as engineers but also responsible members of their communities and the larger society.

 At the time of completion of the engineering program, graduates of the program will be able to:

 - Identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics;